 Knowing yourself is one of the most important steps in your career journey.
 To develop career ideas, you need to better understand your interests, values, strengths and skills and how they relate to meaningful work.
-You can start this process through four pathways: self-reflection, taking career assessments, talking to people and getting experience.
+You can start this process through four pathways:

 Our interests, values, strengths and skills are developed through our experiences.
 That is why reflecting on our personal, academic and work experiences is an important way to help us learn about ourselves; what did I enjoy in the experience?
 What made the experience meaningful?
 What skills did I develop or enhance through the experience?